 Just because you’re jogging, doesn’t mean you’re not enjoying the journey!

 Through CDU’s VET for Secondary Students, Zach was able to start studying a Light Automotive Certificate whilst he was in high school.
 This is his story about giving 100% and making the most of his opportunities.

 Professor Jenny Davis is the Head of School of Environment.
 Jenny is a freshwater ecologist who has undertaken projects on freshwater biodiversity and wetland monitoring, management and conservation, in all Australian states and Malaysia (Sarawak).
 She has a passion for understanding the patterns and processes that characterise Australia’s iconic dryland and tropical rivers and wetlands.

-Let’s face it – in 2017, communications technology, such as computers, smartphones and tablets are a necessary part of university student life.
+Communications technology, such as computers, smartphones and tablets are a necessary part of university student life.
 It’s our digital footprints on online learning management systems, social media, email and other digital communications platforms that allow us to live two lives: one in person and one online.
 But, we need to remember that our devices were designed to make studying easier and to enrich our university experience – not to take over our lives.
 So if you feel exhausted by your emails and stressed out by your Snapchat, it might be time to take a look at your digital consumption habits to make sure you’re not heading for tech burnout.